Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 With anonymous communication, a user first obtains a "distinguished" `TreeHead`.
-They then send the same request, omitting any identifying information and leaving the `last` field empty, over an anonymous channel.
+They then send the same request, omitting any identifying information and leaving the `consistency` field empty, over an anonymous channel.
 If the log responds with a different `TreeHead` over the anonymous channel, this proves the existence of a fork.

 In the event that a fork is successfully detected, the two signatures on the